 Looking at the T-shirts for my first quilt, I saw the graphics were different sizes.
-To me, this meant that I needed to cut blocks of different sizes.
-And with different size blocks, my layout would not be in rows and columns.
+To me, this meant that I needed to cut the blocks different sizes.
+With different size blocks, my layout would not be in rows and columns.

 Before I cut any of the T-shirts, I first cut out some small pieces of T-shirt fabric to experiment sewing them together.
 I just sewed the T-shirt to the T-shirts.
 I had no problems what so ever!

 At that time, I did not realize that I had missed the most important step in the process: the iron-on backing.
-The industry standard was to iron onto the back of the T-shirts iron-on backing or interfacing.
+The industry standard was to iron interfacing onto the back of the T-shirts.

 What is interfacing and iron-on backing?